 Help protect your camper and others: Campers need to follow social distancing guidelines.
-Please explain to your camper ahead of time that they will need to stay 6 feet away from people, including Garden staff.
-We will provide place markers for young campers to help them remember.
+Please explain to your camper ahead of time that they will need to stay 3 feet away from people, including Garden staff.
 If you or your camper are sick, or have been in contact with someone who is sick, please stay home.
 Hand sanitizer will be available in the Atrium and in each classroom.
 Each teacher will also carry sanitizer.
-Campers will be required to use hand sanitizer when entering the building and classrooms.

-Capacity: All camps have a limit of ten participants.
-When indoors, campers will be seated 6 feet apart.
+Capacity: All camps have a limit of 12 or 15 participants, based on age.
+When indoors, campers will be seated 3 feet apart.